caterinaurban/Libra/README.md

 which regions are found to be biased, and which regions are instead excluded from the analysis due to budget constraints.

-The analysis of the running example from the paper can be run as follows (from within the `src/libra/` folder):
+The analysis of the running example from the paper can be run as follows (from within Libra's `src/libra/` folder):

-     `./<env>/bin/libra tests/toy.txt tests/toy.py --domain boxes --lower 0.25 --upper 2`
+     <path to env>/bin/libra tests/toy.txt tests/toy.py --domain boxes --lower 0.25 --upper 2

-Another small example can be run as follows (again from within the `src/libra/` folder):
+Another small example can be run as follows (again from within Libra's `src/libra/` folder):

-     `./<env>/bin/libra tests/example.txt tests/example.py --domain boxes --lower 0.015625 --upper 4`
+     <path to env>/bin/libra tests/example.txt tests/example.py --domain boxes --lower 0.015625 --upper 4

 The `tests/example.py` file represents a small neural network with three inputs representing two input features (one, represented by `x`, is continuous and one, represented by `y0` and `y1`, is categorical).